How I Crowdfunded $27,000 for Harvard LL.M.: Strategies That Worked for Me

 Introduction

-To fund my master's at Harvard, I had to secure $92,000 in total: $62,000 for tuition and $30,000 to cover living expenses.
+At the time, to fund my Harvard LL.M., I had to secure $92,000 in total: $62,000 for tuition and $30,000 to cover living expenses.
 I raised $58,000 through scholarships and supplemented it with savings, but it still wasn't enough.
 After a long period of seeking additional funding opportunities, I decided to crowdfund the remainder.

-Crowdfunding for a degree may seem unconventional, but it was life-changing, and I hope sharing my experience can help others.
-There are several reasons why I consider crowdfunding a viable option in funding a master's degree.
+It's been nothing short of life-changing, and I want to share this experience can help others.
+There are several reasons why I considered crowdfunding to be a viable option for funding my Harvard LL.M. degree.

 A crowdfunding campaign allows you to tell your story on a transparent, public platform where people can see who you are, verify your credibility, and track your progress in real-time.
-Having an online presence, like a crowdfunding campaign, makes it easier to approach people, companies, and NGOs for support, as they can see something tangible.
+Having an online presence, like a crowdfunding campaign, makes it easier to approach people, companies, and NGOs for support, as they can see something tangible on the Internet.

 Before launching my campaign, I felt uncomfortable asking people and organizations to invest in my studies, explaining my background, goals, and intentions in every outreach.
 However, the campaign streamlined that process, as it told my story for me.
 It was shared over 2,000 times on Facebook, engaging people and fostering a sense of participation and transparency.
 Everyone could see any time of day and night how I was doing.
 It kept people engaged.
 Ultimately, this visibility made it easier for a Russian NGO to step in and cover the outstanding balance.

-In 2017, I set my sights on a U.S. master of laws degree.
-Before that, I’d studied in Europe through scholarships.
-My family couldn't support my studies financially: I grew up in a village on the outskirts of Moscow, with my father working as a plumber and an electrician.
-My mother was living in Kazan, a city 800 km from Moscow, raising my younger sister on a salary of a kindergarten teacher, notoriously underpaid in Russia, and struggling to leave an abusive relationship.
+Before I decided to do an LL.M., I’d studied in Europe a lot, always funding my way through scholarships.
+My family couldn't support my studies financially: I grew up in a village on the outskirts of Moscow, with my father working as a plumber and an electrician on about $500 a month.
+My mother was living in Kazan, a city 800 km from Moscow, raising my younger sister on a salary of a kindergarten teacher, notoriously underpaid in Russia, and struggling to leave an abusive relationship with an alcoholic.

-I also explored loans, but they proved nearly impossible.
+I also explored loans, but in addition to being an almost unheard of way to fund education in Russia, they proved nearly impossible.
 Russian banks didn't support loans for overseas education, and I wasn't eligible for Harvard's own loan program due to the sanctions imposed on my country.

 Facing these dead ends, I finally searched online for what people do when they don’t have enough funding.
 That's when I stumbled upon the story of a British student who crowdfunded £26,000 for her master's at Oxford.
 Initially, the idea seemed absurd - who would donate their hard-earned money to a stranger's personal project?
 I buried it for a while.

 But with deadlines approaching, I reconsidered.
 I had nothing to lose.
-At the very least, if I tried crowdfunding, I could say I'd exhausted all available options.
+If I tried crowdfunding, at the very least I could say I'd exhausted all available remedies.

 So, I got to work.
-I researched successful campaigns, wrote my story for the website, created a video script, and filmed my promo video in a public library with my sister's help, making versions in both English and Russian.
-After editing, I launched my campaign on Indiegogo's non-profit platform, Generosity, and promoted it everywhere I could.
+I researched successful campaigns, wrote my story for the website, created a video script, and filmed an intro video in a public library with my sister's help, making versions in both English and Russian.
+This work took about a month.
+After I had all the campaign parts together, I launched my campaign on Indiegogo's non-profit platform, Generosity, and promoted it everywhere I could.
 In three weeks, I reached my goal.

-With the funds raised, I paid my tuition and went to have one of the best years of my life at Harvard.
+With the funds raised, I paid my tuition and went to have one of the best years of my life doing Harvard LL.M.

 Guideline no. 1: Don't Throw a Pity Party

-Crowdfunding for education differs from raising money for a business or art project.
-The latter can be easier, as the project offers value beyond yourself, allowing you to give something back, like shares or album copies.
+Crowdfunding for education differs from raising money for a business or an art project.
+The latter can be easier, as the project allows you to give something back, like company shares or album copies.

 Crowdfunding for a personal cause, however, is all about your story - there is little in it for others, which makes it harder to "sell."
 Many people, when crowdfunding for personal reasons, focus on hardship and throw a pity party.
 Instead of making their contributors feel inspired by their journey, they complain about life, sending a message that other people should contribute because of it.

 I faced this choice myself.
-I was tempted to share difficult aspects of my life: growing up without indoor toilet -20C) winters, an abusive grandmother calling me a daughter of a prostitute since I was seven, and growing up without a mother.
-I chose not to share these hardships, not because they weren't valuable - there were.
+I was tempted to share the difficult aspects of my life but I chose not to.
+Not because they weren't valuable - there were, very much so.
 They made me who I am today.
 But my pain didn’t define me.
 The way I built my life in these circumstances did.
 I wanted my life's resilience, not my pain, to define me.

 I wanted people to feel inspired when they saw my campaign.
-Instead of seeking pity, I wanted people to see me as a brilliant lawyer who had achieved much in extreme adversity, genuinely in love with what she was doing and needing only an extra help to make a crazy dream come true.
-This approach seemed to resonate.
+Instead of seeking pity, I wanted people to see me as a brilliant lawyer who had achieved so much in extreme adversity, genuinely in love with what she was doing and needing help to make a crazy dream come true.
+And this approach seemed to resonate with people.

 Guideline no. 2: Make It Reciprocal

 One option is to offer something in return for a contribution.
 What you offer will depend on your skills.
-For example, I offered discounted legal services and assistance with graduate applications.
-I’ve seen others offer business consulting (someone crowdfunding for a startup bootcamp), handmade jewelry (someone crowdfunding for a jewelry degree), and more.
+For example, I offered discounted legal services and assistance with LL.M. applications.
+I’ve seen others offer business consulting (a person crowdfunding for a startup bootcamp), handmade jewelry (a person crowdfunding for a jewelry degree), and more.

 You don’t need to be an absolute expert.
-The purpose of offering something isn't to show off your mastery, but to show gratitude and ease the discomfort of accepting money.
+The purpose of offering something as a thank you for a contribution isn't to show off your mastery.
+It's to show gratitude and alleviate the discomfort of accepting money.
 It won’t feel as one-sided when you offer something valuable in return.

 Guideline no. 3: Promotion Is Just As Important As the Launch

-Promotion doesn't mean a sleazy sales pitch; it just means letting people that you're raising money.
+Promotion doesn't mean a sleazy sales pitch.
+It just means letting people that you're raising money.
 Carefully plan both the launch and promotion of your campaign.
 Don’t stop after launch.
-The launch is only half of the job - it's success depends on ongoing promotion just as much as pre-launch preparation.
+The launch is only half of the job, and it's success depends on the ongoing promotion just as much as pre-launch preparation.

 Guideline no. 4: Treat Each Contributor Like a Love Affair

-When you ask people to contribute, treat each one like a short-term love affair.
+When you ask people to contribute, treat each contributor like a short-term love affair.

 This is your personal project, and no one owes you anything.
 If, when, and how much anyone contributes is their own good will.
 Don’t complain about the amount.
 Whether it's $1, $10, or $100, it’s already an incredible gift.
 Be grateful.